apache/pulsar-site/docs/tiered-storage-overview.md

 ## How to install tiered storage offloaders?

 Pulsar releases a separate binary distribution, containing the tiered storage offloaders.
-To enable those offloaders, you need to download the offloaders tarball release:
+To enable those offloaders, you need to complete the following steps.

+1. download the offloaders tarball release

 ```bash
 wget pulsar:offloader_release_url
 ```

-After you download the tarball, untar the offloaders package and copy the offloaders as `offloaders` in the pulsar directory:
+2. Untar the offloaders package and copy the offloaders as `offloaders` in the pulsar directory

 ```bash
 tar xvfz apache-pulsar-offloaders-@pulsar:version@-bin.tar.gz